massalabs/massa-docs/index.rst

 ---------------------

-A general overview of the global architecture of a Massa Node is given `here <general-introduction>`.
+A general overview of the global architecture of a Massa Node is given :ref:`here <general-introduction>`.

-Massa introduce several new features that allows you to add a layer of security to your decentralized applications:
+Massa introduce several new features that enables new applications and add a layer of security to your decentralized applications:

 - :ref:`Massa's decentralized web <decentralized-web>` allow to truly secure decentralized application by storing your dApps directly on the Massa blockchain.
 - :ref:`Massa's autonomous Smart Contracts <asc-intro>` add a layer of security and reliability to your decentralized applications by allowing your smart contracts to wake up by themselves and perform arbitry operations.

 Testnet
 -------